The Angels’ Five Greatest Hitters

 The coming of Trout was no secret.
 A first-round draft pick in 2009, he immediately tore apart the minors and was named the game’s best prospect a year later.
 After another sizzling start at the Double-A level in 2011, the Angels couldn’t hold their patience any further and called him straight to the parent team; the 19-year-old Trout was initially overwhelmed and hit just .220 in 40 games, but amid the rough baptism lay moments of brilliance both at the plate and in the field that suggested the seeds of a budding megastar had been planted.

 In his first full season in 2012, Trout blossomed full flower.
 Called up in late April, the New Jersey native staunchly proved there was no going back; in 139 games with the Angels, he hit .326 with 30 home runs, 49 steals and 126 runs—the later two stats good enough to lead the majors.
 In the outfield, he was all but flawless, making one spectacular play after another.
 Even as Cabrera won the MVP with baseball’s first triple-crown performance in 45 years, Trout still managed to secure six first-place votes.
-His sophomore effort was no less brilliant, producing a .323 average, 27 homers, 97 RBIs, 33 steals and AL highs with 109 runs and 110 walks.
+When snagging the trophy two seasons later in 2014, Trout set or tied personal bests with 39 doubles, nine triples, 36 home runs and 111 RBIs; all of those figures remain high water marks.

 Angels owner Arte Moreno, already saddled with a huge payroll, was no fool and knew he had to do whatever to keep Trout for the long term.
 Business was taken care of before 2014 when Trout was signed to a six-year extension backloaded with record annual salaries of $34 million each in 2018 and 2019.